ondat/documentation/docs/install/Anthos.md

 * 2 vCPU and 8GB of memory
 * 3 worker nodes in the cluster and sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster
 * Make sure your Google Anthos cluster uses [`ubuntu_containerd`](https://cloud.google.com/anthos/clusters/docs/on-prem/1.8/concepts/using-containerd) as the default node operating system.
 This node operating system image has the required kernel modules available for Ondat to run successfully.
+* For a comprehensive list of prerequisites please refer to [Ondat Prerequisites](https://docs.ondat.io/docs/prerequisites/)

 ### 2 - Client Tools Prerequisits